Image of the C&O for Progress monogram A graphic image of the words C&O Piedmont Subdivision

 Richmond

 Richmond’s Main Street Station was a union station built to serve the C&O and the SAL.
 It opened on November 27, 1901.
 The French Renaissance-style station was the transportation focal point of Richmond for 50 years.
 The SAL moved to Broad Street Station in 1959.
 Amtrak closed Main Street Station in October 15, 1975 after it was badly damaged in the James River floods of 1969 and 1972.
 A developer bought the station in 1983 with plans to turn it into a mall.
 Disaster struck shortly thereafter when a fire destroyed the roof.
 It was restored and the mall opened in 1985.
 The venture was not successful, however, and the mall soon closed.
 In 1990, the Virginia Department of Health opened offices in the station.
-There is (was?) a plan to use Main Street Station as a stop on a commuter rail line.
+At the time of this writing (summer 2025), Main Street Station is a transportation hub for the city of Richmond.
 (1974, LaVerne Brummel photo, used with permission)

 Ashcake